 Bell Performs Blog for Commercial Users and Distributors of Fuel | Bell Performance

-Ultra low sulfur diesel’s tendency to form sludge at faster rates than in the past are forcing the marketplace to adjust in ways not anticipated in the past.
+Ultra-low sulfur diesel’s tendency to form sludge at faster rates than in the past is forcing the marketplace to adjust in ways not anticipated in the past.

 It used to be that you could expect to store diesel fuel for fuels without an issue.
-There are thousands and thousands of backup generators that have sat for years with fuel in their storage tanks that’s ten or fifteen years old.
-There’s no telling the amount of diesel fuel tank sludge and microbes and how it has destroyed the fuel quality within.
-How confident would you be in your emergency generator if you knew the stored fuel was ten years old?
+Given the number of storage tanks out there, there are thousands and thousands of tanks and backup generators that have sat for years with fuel that’s ten or fifteen years old.
+There’s no telling the amount of diesel fuel tank sludge and microbes they have.
+And there's no telling what those have done to the fuel quality within.
+How confident would you be in your emergency generator if you knew the stored fuel inside was ten years old?

 When fuel sits for long periods, chemical reactions have plenty of time to break the fuel down.
 The fuel gets exposed to oxygen and water, the heat from the environment provides the energy, a few unstable molecules form and they react with healthy fuel.

-Diesel fuel sludge is a problem to you on several fronts.
+Diesel fuel sludge is a problem for you on several fronts.

 • Since it was once part of the fuel, you’re losing fuel energy value if it drops out.